a14en9/Remote-Sensing-Image-Classification/README.md

 ### Data Preprocessing
 The downloaded datasets need to be placed in the corresponding directories in `../datasets/` and unzipped.
 Then, using `create_tfrecord.py` under the utils folder to split and process the data.
 An example of processing AID has been given in the script.
 Please note that the validation_size is set to 0.5001 since `railwaystation_7.jpg` fails to be encoded from my side.

-### Pretrained Model
 Please download the checkpoints of pretrained VGG 16 and ResNet V1 50 from [tensorflow.slim](https://github.com/tensorflow/models/tree/master/research/slim) and place it to the `net` folder.
 Then, you need to generate three different scale network weights based on VGG16 (named them as `vgg_16_1`, `vgg_16_2` and `vgg_16_3` in example scripts), or call it three times during training.

 ### Training and Test
 Example training and testing codes can be found in `models/`.
-For RTN, only the case where the data is split into 20% (training) and 80% (test) on the AID dataset is shown.
+For simplicity, each model only shows one dataset partitioning scenario.
 The rest of the experiments are expected to be similar.
 Before training MG-CAP model, please locate the `linalg_grad.py` file in TensorFlow and replace the `_SelfAdjointEigV2Grad` function with the code in `utils/linalg_grad.txt` to avoid NaNs when the gradient of the degenerated covariance matrix is solved during backpropogation.

 ## Acknowledgements